-If you have not told your doctor about any of the above, tell them before you start being given Plasma-Lyte 148 Replacement Infusion.
+If you have not told your doctor about any of the above, tell them before you start being given Plasma-Lyte 148 (approx. pH 7.4) Infusion.

 Taking other medicines

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
-You are taking any other medicine, including anything that you bought without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 How much is given

-Your doctor will decide how much Plasma-Lyte 148 Replacement Infusion will be used, depending on your need and condition.
+Your doctor will decide how much Plasma-Lyte 148 (approx. pH 7.4) Infusion will be used, depending on your need and condition.

-Ask your doctor if you want to know more about the amount of Plasma-Lyte 148 Replacement Infusion you receive.
+Ask your doctor if you wantto know more about the Plasma-Lyte 148 (approx. pH 7.4) Infusion you receive.

 If you are given too much (overdose)

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being given Plasma-Lyte 148 Replacement Infusion.
+Tell your doctor, pharmacist or nurse as soon as possible if you do not feel well while you are being given Plasma-Lyte 148 (approx. pH 7.4) Infusion.

 Discuss any concerns you have with your doctor.

-Plasma-Lyte 148 Replacement Infusion will be stored in the pharmacy or on the ward.
+Plasma-Lyte 148 (approx. pH 7.4) Infusion will be stored in the pharmacy or the hospital ward.
 It is recommended that the product be stored below 30°C. Do not freeze.